peterkappus/panoflex/README.md

 - Ability to view old versions of goals
 - Add a RAG status based on % complete vs time remaining
 - Rename "deadline" to "end_date" everywhere
-- Ability to add comments to a goal
 - Browse goals by due-date quarter (how will this affect scoring?)
 - Add unit tests using [Factory Girl & Rspec](https://semaphoreci.com/community/tutorials/setting-up-the-bdd-stack-on-a-new-rails-4-application)
 - Start using the GOV.UK components instead of reinventing the wheel
 - Ween ourselves off of bootstrap and just use the standard GOV.UK CSS.

 ### DONE (AKA "What's new?")
+- Search for goals using free text
+- Search based on person name
+- Ability to create teams & groups
+- Ability to delete teams & groups (only when no goals are assigned)
 - Pretty doughnut graphs (via Google charts) showing distribution of delivery status within a group/team/person/SDP/etc
 - Click a name and see all goals owned by that person
 - Capture monthly (or weekly?) local backups